 Skip to Main Content

-3 Ways to Fight Economic Uncertainty with Customer Data
+3 Ways to Fight Economic Uncertainty with a Customer Data Strategy

-Leading organizations are monetizing customer data and hyper-personalizing experiences to grow in 2023.
+Leading organizations are monetizing customer data and hyper- personalizing experiences to grow.

 Today’s regulatory climate adds to the mixed economic signals.
 The key tenets of new data privacy policies and regulations are about respecting customers’ individual rights when it comes to personalization.
-While there is a tremendous opportunity to use data to personalize interactions, businesses today must work harder to earn consumer trust by being clearer about how data is stored and used.
-Our recent research found that nearly half (47%) of Americans surveyed are not willing to share their data with any company.[2]
+However, consumers still expect optimized and personalized experiences.
+There is still a tremendous opportunity to use data to personalize interactions, but businesses today must work harder to earn consumer trust by being clearer about how data is stored and used.
+Publicis Sapient’s 2023 Customer Data Survey revealed that nearly half (47 percent) of Americans surveyed are not willing to share their data with any company.

 Pie chart indicating 47%